StoryMaps

 Through Bog and Meadow: the archaeology of the N5 Road, County Roscommon

-The Through Bog and Meadow Story Map explores the 101 archaeological sites discovered during the archaeological advance works on the N5 Ballaghaderreen to Scramoge road project.
+The Through Bog and Meadow Story Map explores the 101 archaeological sites discovered during the archaeological advance works on the N5 Ballaghadereen to Scramoge road project.
 This new section of road will run for just under 35 km through north Roscommon traversing small drumlins, deep bogs, and rich pasture.
 The new route of the N5 was chosen to avoid the sensitive archaeological landscape of Rathcroghan, home of the legendary Queen Maeve.
 However, regardless of where you place a slice through a landscape like north Roscommon you are guaranteed to encounter archaeological remains.
 Excavation of all 101 sites, spanning 8,000 years of settlement from the Mesolithic to the twentieth century, is now complete and the post-excavation and write-up phase has begun.

 Ambush at Cúil na Cathrach (Coolnacaheragh), West Cork, Ireland